Marco Cerrillo, Availability Monday-Saturday

 Randy Dennis, Availability: Monday-Thursday

-Randy teaches piano and is the assistant bandleader of our Garage Band classes.
 Randy is a professional Pianist/keyboardist with over 30 years of performance experience.
 He was the Keyboardist with the popular Austin professional band, Duck Soup and toured for 12 years with country-western singer Tracy Byrd; performed twice at the nation’s White House.
-Randy played Stadium tours with George Strait, Reba McIntire, Kenny Chesney, Brooks and Dunn and was a recipient of five gold and platinum records.
+Randy played stadium tours with George Strait, Reba McIntire, Kenny Chesney, Brooks and Dunn and was a recipient of five gold and platinum records.
 He is now the praise band leader at his local church and teaches students to play by ear from a wide variety of genres, including jazz, country-western and contemporary.
 He specializes in coaching students with piano background to play their favorite songs or to compose original music straight from their hearts.
 With Randy as your teacher, you’ll be learning from a top drawer performer with lots of Nashville experience who not only can play and teach, but who can provide a healthy dose of insider piano “secrets” used by the pros.

 Additional Piano Instructors: